Rehabilitation Counseling Program/Student Outcomes

 - The average program completion rate is 79%.

-- The pass rate for the certified rehabilitation counselor exam was 46%, slightly below the national pass rate.
+- The pass rate for the certified rehabilitation counselor exam was approximately 50%, within the range of the national pass rates for this past year.

 - The average time necessary to complete the program is two years full time.
 The estimated cost of program attendance is $66,300 for the 60-credit program.

 Each year, eight graduate fellowships are offered within the Counseling Department and 10 Rehabilitation Services Association Long-Term Training Grants (though fall 2024) are available for individuals interested in working in public vocational rehabilitation.
 Outside the department, there are several other fellowships in the College for which graduate students can apply.
 Completion of this program results in eligibility for certification as a rehabilitation counselor (CRC) after passing the required exam and graduation and eligibility for licensure as a rehabilitation counselor (LRC).